 With the exception of the TTL200 and the ITL200, all of these tube lenses are engraved with an arrow next to an infinity symbol (∞) to indicate which side of the lens should face the objective (infinity space).
 Item #'s TTL200 and ITL200 should be inserted with the M38 x 0.5 threading facing the objective.

 The TTL200 and ITL200 use external M38 x 0.5 threading for direct compatibility with Nikon and Thorlabs microscopes.
 This threading can be converted to external SM2 (2.035"-40) threading using the SM2A20 adapter available below.
 Alternatively, the WFA4111 Dovetail Adapter, also available below, directly accepts a TTL200 or ITL200 tube lens and can integrate it with a Cerna microscope.
 We also offer the WFA4110 Dovetail Adapter, which is a version of the WFA4111 with the TTL200 tube lens built in.

 Click to Enlarge

-The TL600-A, TL400-A, TL300-A, and TTL200MP tube lenses are designed to have the same track length, defined as the distance between the image plane of the tube lens and the entrance pupil of the objective.
+The TL600-A, TL400-A, TL300-A, TTL200MP, and TTL200MP2 tube lenses are designed to have the same track length, defined as the distance between the image plane of the tube lens and the shoulder of the objective.

 These tube lenses are engraved with an arrow next to an infinity symbol (∞) to indicate which side of the lens should face the objective (infinity space).
 The TL600-A, TL400-A, TL300-A, TTL200MP, and TTL200MP2 tube lenses are designed with the same nominal track length of 420 mm, allowing tube lenses of different focal lengths to be interchanged without realigning the imaging device or objective.